meerimaad/Nodejs-CI-CD-2/README.md

-* Create a new service account with the following IAM roles:
+* Create a new service account in GCP with the following IAM roles:
 ```
 Service Account User (basic owner)
 ```